Know Your Stressbusters

 Learning to let your mind free of stresses and worries is also an important stress buster.
 Meditation and quiet contemplation are two methods of reducing stress.
-If you’re not into meditation, spend a half hour or so each night reading a good book in a comfortable chair or take up an enjoyable hobby.
+If you’re not into meditation, spend a half-hour or so each night reading a good book in a comfortable chair or take up an enjoyable hobby.
 Anything that distracts you from the concerns of the day and allows you a chance to decompress can be a worthwhile activity.

 Go for a walk in the park or get a pet.
 Get a dog and take the dog for a walk in the park.
 A walk outdoors in the fresh air can do wonders for reducing stress, as can a companion animal.
 It likely wouldn’t hurt to combine the two if you’re so inclined.

 If you’re artistic, you could paint, draw, or even just doodle.
-You could try needle crafts, sand art, sculpture, wood carving, sewing or whatever suits your interests.
+You could try needlecrafts, sand art, sculpture, wood carving, sewing, or whatever suits your interests.

 Take time to listen to music or watch television.
 Take an evening and go out for dinner and a movie.
 See a play.
 Go to a sporting event.

-While on the face of it, organization may seem to have little to do with stress levels, a lack of organization will prove otherwise in a stressful situation.
+One thing within our control is our level of organization.
+While it may seem to have little to do with stress levels on the face of it, a lack of organization will prove otherwise in a stressful situation.

-If you’re under pressure to find an item in a stressful situation, imagine how much more stressed you will become when you cannot locate it.
+If you’re under pressure to find an item in a stressful situation, imagine how much more stressed you become when you cannot locate it.

 As you shuffle through papers, folders, and drawers, your frantic searching may cause further disorganization, setting the stage for a later repeat of the situation.
-If instead, you can quickly locate what you need when you need it, your stress levels will be lower than they might otherwise be.
+If, instead, you can quickly locate what you need when you need it, your stress levels will be lower than they might otherwise be.